pact-foundation/docs.pact.io/website/docs/pact_broker/recording_deployments_and_releases.md

 record-deployment --pacticipant foo --version 6897aa95e --environment production

 record-deployment --pacticipant foo --version 6897aa95e --environment production \
-                  --target customer-1
+                  --application-instance customer-1

 record-deployment --pacticipant foo --version 6897aa95e --environment test \
-                  --target iphone-2
+                  --application-instance iphone-2
 ```

-#### Target
+#### Application instances

-Setting the "target" field is only necessary when there are multiple instances of an application deployed permanently to the same environment at the same time.
+Setting the "application instance" attribute is only necessary when there are multiple instances of an application *permanently* deployed to the same environment at the same time (ie. not just temporarily during a rolling migration).
 An example of this might be when you are maintaining on-premises consumer applications for multiple customers that all share the same backend API instance, or when you have more than one mobile device running the same application in a test environment, all pointing to the same test API instance.

-The "target" field is used to distinguish between deployed versions of an application within the same environment, and most importantly, to identify which previously deployed version has been replaced by the current deployment.
-The Pact Broker only allows one unique combination of pacticipant/environment/target to be considered the "currently deployed" one, and any call to record a deployment will cause the previously deployed version with the same pacticipant/environment/target to be automatically marked as undeployed (mimicking the real world process of "deploying over" a previous version).
-Note that a "null" target is considered to be a distinct target value, so if you record a deployment with no target set, then record a deployment with a target set, you will have two different deployed versions in that environment.
+The "application instance" field is used to distinguish between deployed versions of an application within the same environment, and most importantly, to identify which previously deployed version has been replaced by the current deployment.
+The Pact Broker only allows one unique combination of pacticipant/environment/application instance to be considered the "currently deployed" one, and any call to record a deployment will cause the previously deployed version with the same pacticipant/environment/application instance to be automatically marked as undeployed (mimicking the real world process of "deploying over" a previous version).
+Note that a "null" (anonymous) application instance is considered to be a distinct value, so if you record a deployment with no application instance set, then record a deployment with an application instance set, you will have two different deployed versions in that environment.

-The target should *not* be used to model blue/green or other forms of no-downtime deployments where there are two different application versions deployed at once during the deployment phase.
+The application instance should *not* be used to model blue/green or other forms of no-downtime deployments where there are two different application versions deployed temporarily at once during the deployment phase.
 See the next section for more information.

+Note: In beta releases of the Pact Broker Client, the "application instance" property was called "target".
+This is still supported, but will generate warnings in the output.

-##### Why the target should not be used for long running deployments
+##### Why the application instance should not be used for long running deployments

 When executing a rolling deployment (an approach for deploying with no downtime where there are multiple application instances that are deployed to sequentially), there will be a period of time when there are 2 different versions of an application in the environment at the same time.
 Even if there is a long running deployment, the `record-deployment` should still be called at the end of the deployment, and there is no need to let the Broker know of newer application version until the deployment process is complete.